Blink patterns in Formula car driving

 October 26, 2023

-On average, we blink approximately 20 times per minute, and each blink can result in a loss of approximately 200 ms of visual information.
-Suboptimal eyeblink timing could therefore have a significant impact on racing performance.
+On average, a human eye blinks approximately 20 times per minute.
+Each blink can result in a loss of approximately 200 ms of visual information.
+Suboptimal blink timing could therefore have a significant impact on racing results.

 Examining eyeblink behaviour in real-world Formula car driving

-In a recent study published in iScience, Nishizono and colleagues tested for possible links between eyeblink behaviour and car control in the context of Formula car driving.
-Their study focused on analyzing the eyeblink patterns of three highly skilled racing drivers during real-world practice sessions.
+In a recent study in iScience, Nishizono and colleagues looked for links between blink behaviour and car control.
+Their study focused on analysing the blink patterns of three highly skilled racing drivers during real-world practice sessions.

-Their goal was to assess the eyeblink patterns across each lap of a given driver and course combination, as well as during different phases of the driving such as cornering or overtaking.
-Eyeblink behaviour that is shown to be repeatable in certain phases of a race would provide evidence for specific eyeblink strategies adopted by the drivers.
+The goal was to assess the blink patterns for each lap during different race phases, such as cornering or overtaking.
+The eye blink behaviour of the different drivers shows repeatable patterns in certain phases of a race.
+This could provide evidence for race-specific blink strategies adopted by the drivers.

 How did the authors use this metric?